Satellite imagery at work Environment

 Satellites empower environmental science

-Today, satellite imagery continues to uncover new knowledge about our lands and waters, and Australian scientists, conservationists and environmental managers are proving natural leaders in the clever application of Earth observations.
+Today, satellite imagery continues to uncover new knowledge about our lands, waterways and coasts.
+Australian scientists, conservationists and environmental managers are proving to be natural leaders in the clever application of Earth observations.

-Our data can support research into changes in canopy cover, wetlands ecosystems, coastal environments, biodiversity, and the impacts of sea level rise and climate change.
+Our data supports research into changes in canopy cover, wetlands ecosystems, coastal environments, biodiversity, the impacts of sea level rise and climate change.

 Talk to us